GriceTurrble/recipes.riceprower.com/docs/vscode-recommended-tooling.md

   // and that file is usually one folder down.
   // This specifies where the command line starts from when we open a terminal, so we don't
   // have to add the step of navigating to that subfolder every time.
-  "terminal.integrated.cwd": "${workspaceFolder}\\hometools",
+  "terminal.integrated.cwd": "${workspaceFolder}\\recipesite",

   // These extra paths help our autocompletion and Pylance tooling to know where to find stuff
   // within the project.
 Otherwise, it would throw errors like "cannot resolve this import"
   // even though project has no problem doing so at runtime.
-  "python.autoComplete.extraPaths": ["./hometools"],
+  "python.autoComplete.extraPaths": ["./recipesite"],
-  "python.analysis.extraPaths": ["./hometools"],
+  "python.analysis.extraPaths": ["./recipesite"],

   // The default linter in VS Code is pylint, but I've started preferring flake8, instead.
   // This swaps pylint off and flake8 on.